tom-pawsey/tom-pawsey/README.md

 Hi, I'm Tom, a Data Analytics Associate at Xander Talent!

 I'm currently improving my coding skills, with a particular emphasis on python and SQL.

-I'll be creating and updating my projects on here as I go through my coding journey.
+I'll be creating and updating my projects on here as I go through my data journey.

 I'm passionate about the environment, and enjoy watching films, playing sport, and listening to music.

-If you want to contact me about anything, you can reach me at tom.pawsey@xandertalent.com
+If you want to contact me about anything, you can reach me at tom.pawsey@xandertalent.com.

 <!---
 tom-pawsey/tom-pawsey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.